Apical Group

 -

-The company states it "does not knowingly source from problematic suppliers such as those that engage in illegal activities or violate community rights".
-For any proven violations raised through the company's grievance system, the company states "suppliers are required to provide a concrete corrective action plan with clear timelines.
+The company states it "does not knowingly source from non-compliant suppliers such as those that engage in illegal activities or violate community rights".
+For any proven violations raised through the company's grievance system, the company states, "Suppliers are required to provide a concrete corrective action plan with clear timelines.
 Failure to respond and commit towards remedial action triggers a suspension of contracts until progress has been made or the issue has been resolved.".

 -